-This easy catapult is a fun winter version of our traditional catapult.
+This easy snowman catapult is a fun winter version of our traditional catapult and a great snowman craft.
 We had lots of fun trying to knock down the snowman cups.
 This would also work really well for a school fair game or Christmas party idea.

 How to make a snowman catapult

 White pom poms

 Sharpies to decorate

 Follow the video to see how to build your catapult.